MoschellaV/Scraping/GoogleMaps/READEME.md

-# GoogleMapsScraping.py
+# GoogleMapsScrape

-GoogleMapsScrape.py gets search results based on the set parameters, the data collected is then organized and stored in a .csv
+GoogleMapsScraping.py gets search results based on the set parameters, the data collected is then organized and stored in a .csv

 The code utilizes [SerpApi](https://serpapi.com/), a python package that scapes and parses data.